 Minnesota Section PGA Apprentice Orientation Program

-2016 marks the tenth year of the Apprentice Orientation Program (AOP) conducted by The Minnesota Section Education Committee.
+2017 marks the eleventh year of the Apprentice Orientation Program (AOP) conducted by The Minnesota Section Education Committee.
 The orientation serves as an Apprentice Professional's i

 ntroduction to not only the PGA/PGM program, but the Section itself, and our National Association.
 When an individual makes the decision to start a career as a PGA Golf